aseekatz/AnaerobeWorkshop/README.md

 - **_Place the files you downloaded as part of this workshop in this folder._** In future steps, you will need to specify the relative path to the data files from this working directory
 	- if you downloaded the AnaerobeWorkshop-master.zip folder, unzip this file, and move the following folders into your Project directory: Rcode, datafiles, figures, and mothurfiles)
 	- this way, you can call out the same relative paths in this tutorial (example: mothurfiles/filename)
+   	- you can also make your downloaded folder your Project Directory by choosing 'Existing Directory' from the New Project prompt

 Let's also start a scripting file for you to save your work in.
 This will also be saved within your project directory (you will be copying/pasting into this script from the github instructions).
 Alternately, you can download this README.md file and save it in your project directory and open it: